 Julia was educated at Lydney Grammar School, in Gloucestershire, and studied History and Government and Politics at Exeter University.
 She is currently Headmistress of Queen Anne’s School in Berkshire, an independent boarding and day school for girls aged 11 – 18.
-Queen Anne’s School is part of the Westminster Grey Coat Foundation of schools, which includes two academies (both comprehensive) and three independent schools.
+Queen Anne’s School is part of the Westminster Grey Coat Foundation of schools, which includes 2 academies (both comprehensive) and 3 independent schools.

-Julia’s first job was at the Independent Television Companies Association, at first working for the Legal Adviser, then taking on the role of Qualitative Research Co-ordinator before being appointed as a management executive to the General Secretary of the association.
-Following the birth of her three children then trained as a history teacher.
+Julia’s first job was at the Independent Television Companies Association, at first working for the Legal Adviser, then taking on the role of Qualitative Research Co-ordinator.
+After this she was appointed as a management executive to the General Secretary of the association.
+Following the birth of her 3 children Julia then trained as a history teacher.
 She joined Prior’s Field School in 1996 and was appointed Deputy Head in 2003.
 Julia joined Queen Anne’s School as Headmistress in 2006.

 Julia, who has also trained as a psychodynamic counsellor, has always been interested in psychology and neuroscience.
 In 2013, she established BrainCanDo (BCD), a charitable company focusing on educational neuroscience.
 She believed that the knowledge gained from the growing body of new research into how the brain learns, and its potential - as well as its vulnerability - during adolescence and early adulthood, should be fed into the education system and translated into learning and wellbeing programmes for schools and colleges to help students, teachers and parents.